 Together with our pillar article which shows you how to learn German for free, hopefully I can help you to fathom which mixture of learning is best for you and which resources are the most appropriate, in cyberspace as well as in the media and real life experience.

-Before we get into learning German, I strongly recommend that you go out and buy some books about the building blocks of your native language.
+Before we get into the detail, I’d strongly recommend that you go out and buy some books about the building blocks of your native language.

 These are all aimed at ESL students but are a good insight into what we weren’t taught at school!
 At least in the British state school system, English grammar is something we are simply not taught beyond the very basics at primary school.